bPratyush/CS-F364-Design-and-Analysis-of-Algorithms-Assignments/README.md

 - ```Venkata Saketh Dakuri (2022A7PS0056H)```: Saketh extensively worked on the website ensuring it to be fully functional and updated it with the source codes, visualisation and presentation of obtained results, background and theoretical ideas about the algorithms from the papers.
 He also did a comprehensive walkthrough of Eppstein, Löffler & Strash (2010) algorithm by preparing a report.

-- ```Kavya Ganatra (2022A7PS0057H)```: Kavya did a detailed analysis of Chiba & Nishizeki (1985) algorithm by preparing a report and also contributed in its source code implementation.
-He also extensively contributed to the final project report including relevant results, key findings and in-depth analysis of the algorithm.
+- ```Kavya Ganatra (2022A7PS0057H)```: Kavya worked extensively on the Chiba & Nishizeki (1985) algorithm, exploring and experimenting with various optimization techniques to improve its efficiency without altering its core execution logic.
+He prepared an in-depth explanation of the Chiba & Nishizeki (1985) algorithm, detailing its core concepts, code implementation, and the optimizations explored to enhance its efficiency and additionally played a key role in drafting and refining the final project report.